diablozzq/kickstart.nvim/notes.md

 ## Paste Img

 > Note: something about os.execute or io.pipe seems to be screwing with neovim refresh
+> Note: tmux seems to fix the screwing with neovim...

 Paste image fix